 - A. Comply with Georgia Department of Labor laws that regulate elevators.
 Specify that Contractor is to pay all fees and to coordinate the inspection of the elevator system with the State Elevator Inspector.
-City of Atlanta is not involved in elevator regulation on the Georgia Tech Campus. - B. Provide automatic fireman's recall system to meet the current elevator code.
+The City of Atlanta is not involved in elevator regulation on the Georgia Tech Campus. - B. Provide automatic fireman's recall system to meet the current elevator code.
 If one elevator is modernized or added to a building, all elevators need to have FEOK1 keys installed for Phase 1 and Phase 2 fire service - C. Provide wiring for telephone communications.
 Provide ADA compliant GAI Tronics telephone unit and locate incorporated in car station.
-Georgia Tech Utilities Maintenance (404- 385-6000) will provide model number and specification (see section 273013). - D. Coordinate floor name convention with approved Floor Plan Conventions, i.e. "GROUND FLOOR". - E. Provide for administrative building key access to elevator equipment rooms.
+Georgia Tech Utilities Maintenance (404- 385-6000) will provide model number and specification for the land line phone. (see section 273013).
+Also see section "U" for Emergency Voice Communication & Two-Way Communication. - D. The video equipment will be furnished by MAD Elevator, Inc. with the Mosaic One system.
+The contact for MAD Elevator, Inc. is Calvin Linde (416/889-8280, Address: 6635 Ordan Drive, Mississauga, ON, L5T 1K6.).
+Also see section "U" for Emergency Voice Communication & Two-Way Communication. - E. Coordinate floor name convention with approved Floor Plan Conventions, i.e. "GROUND FLOOR". - F. Provide for administrative building key access to elevator equipment rooms.
 Program requirements will usually apply and restrict access to equipment rooms.
-Must be group 2 security by the Elevator Code - F. Provide sump pump rated at 3000 GPH per elevator with flush mounted metal grate cover plate, 19 Ftc light from 2 fixtures in elevator pit and a fixed access ladder.
+Must be group 2 security by the Elevator Code - G. Provide sump pump rated at 3000 GPH per elevator with flush mounted metal grate cover plate, 19 Ftc light from 2 fixtures in elevator pit and a fixed access ladder.
 Provide duplex GFIC utility outlet and single non GFIC outlet for sump pump.
-Light switch to be located at pit ladder so accessible prior to entering pit. - G. Provide soft start reduced voltage starting system for hydraulic elevators.
+Light switch to be located at pit ladder so accessible prior to entering pit. - H. Provide soft start reduced voltage starting system for hydraulic elevators.
 Provide AC, VVVF on all new traction elevators and modernized geared machines.
-Provide DC/SCR drives on modernized gearless machines - H. Provide Battery Lowering system for all hydraulic elevators on loss of power - I. Provide Battery Drift function for all traction elevators on loss of power - J. Size car capacity and door for research activities and building equipment.
-Consider C1 Class loading on service elevators on a case by case basis. - K. Provide vandal proof fixtures for pushbuttons on hall stations and lanterns and car stations - L. Provide LED lighting for all push buttons and elevator cab light assemblies - M. Provide vegetable oil for all new and modernized hydraulic elevators - N. Provide steel hoist ropes for all traction elevators - O. Provide full screen non-contact door detector on all elevators
+Provide DC/SCR drives on modernized gearless machines - I. Provide Battery Lowering system for all hydraulic elevators on loss of power - J. Provide Battery Drift function for all traction elevators on loss of power - K. Size car capacity and door for research activities and building equipment.
+Consider C1 Class loading on service elevators on a case by case basis. - L. Provide vandal proof fixtures for pushbuttons on hall stations and lanterns and car stations - M. Provide LED lighting for all push buttons and elevator cab light assemblies